VirusTotal/yara-x/docs/Module Developer's Guide.md

-Most YARA modules define a data structure that is filled with information extracted from the scanned file and exposed to YARA with the purpose of being used your rules.
-In YARA this structure is defined by using [Protocol Buffers](https://developers.google.com/protocol-buffers) (protobuf from now on).
-The first thing you must do when creating your module is writing the protobuf definition that defines the module's structure.
+Most YARA modules define a data structure that is filled with information extracted from the scanned file and exposed to YARA with the purpose of being used in your rules.
+In YARA-X this structure is defined by using [Protocol Buffers](https://developers.google.com/protocol-buffers) (protobuf from now on).
+The first thing you must do when creating your module is writing the protobuf that defines the module's structure.
 If you are not familiar with protobufs we recommend you to start by exploring its documentation and getting used to its syntax.
 You don't need to become an expert in protobufs for being able to define a YARA module, but some familiarity will certainly help.

 Let's start defining the structure for our `csv` module.
 For that, you must create a `csv.proto` file and put it into the `yara-x/src/modules/protos` directory.
-As an starting point we can use the following file:
+As a starting point we can use the following file:

 ```protobuf
 syntax = "proto2";